Wong-S/practice-1/README.md

-# practice-1 -> Code challenge practices to improve technical and algorithmic skills
+# practice-1 -> Code challenge practices from leetcode to improve technical and algorithmic skills